 Are you having a family reunion this summer?
 Is it a big family affair with lots of family photography Austin to remember the day?
 Or is it just some of your closest relatives?
 Is it your family?
 The in-laws?
 Whichever family is involved there are sure to be many personalities that show up.
 Some you appreciate and others you would rather run and scream from.
 But no matter what, you find yourself there, surrounding the grill or snack table…

 Family gatherings can create stress for many people for differing reasons.
 Your family knows all of your buttons and you have had years of ingrained patterns of behaviors with your family members.
+Any family gathering needs the perfect venue to facilitate everyone so why not consider the Alta Ski Resort for the ideal family reunion venue?

 Families have very unique personalities and sometimes these personalities can clash, and the thought of being together can be scary, similar to being thrown in a pen with lions and tigers, well maybe not that bad….